Skip Navigation

 By Plane

-Adelaide Airport (ADL) is located about 8 kilometres from the city centre.
+Adelaide Airport (ADL) is located about 8 kilometres from the city centre and is the main gateway to South Australia.
 The airport has international connections with Auckland, Hong Kong, Kuala Lumpur and Singapore.
 Several domestic and regional carriers operate flights to Melbourne, Brisbane, Canberra, Hobart, Sydney and several regional centres.
-Tiger Airways is scheduled to launch a budget service between Melbourne and Adelaide in January 2008.
-Virgin Blue and Jetstar already operate budget flights on the Melbourne-Adelaide route as well as services from several other cites.
+A few budget airlines like Tiger Airways, Virgin Australia and Jetstar operate budget flights on the Melbourne-Adelaide route as well as services from several other cites.

-Taxis are the final option, costing about $20 for a one-way trip taking 15-25 minutes, depending on traffic.
+- Taxis are another option, costing about $20 for a one-way trip taking 15-25 minutes, depending on traffic.

 By Train